iota2/dev-setup/vim_config.md

 # Configurations for VIM
 Following plugins are required to be installed separetely.
-Also for complete configurations some files need to be copied to respected folders.
+Also for some configurations marked files need to be copied to respected path.

 ## Selected Vundle plugins for VIM
 - [x] scrooloose/nerdtreedg